FAST, the simple protocol for stroke prevention to help patients and relatives

 - slurred speech.

-Some of the major functions of the brain stem include breathing, heart rate and blood pressure.
-A stroke that affects the brain stem can cause many changes, including:
+Brain stem can also be hit from a stroke.
+Some of the major functions of the brain are breathing, heart rate and blood pressure.
+Consequences could be:

 - complete paralysis